Integralist/go-http-monitor/README.md

 ## TODO

-- figure out when access.log is updated
+- figure out how best to access.log and track changes over time period
 - figure out how to populate access.log at runtime (simulating real-time requests)
 - figure out how to calculate when requests per section go over/under a threshold
 - figure out what 'interesting' stats to show every 10s